-It’s possible to manually take care of payroll and this is what organisations had to do before technology took over.
+It’s possible to manually take care of payroll and this is what organizations had to do before technology took over.
 Looking after payroll, even in a smaller company, could take a lot of time and effort.
 On top of the time spent going over payroll information, small mistakes and human errors could occur and result in larger problems.

 The above payroll processing cycle showed how many different components are part of the process.
 Looking after the information and various steps manually is very inefficient.
 Technology has come to the rescue and most companies use special payroll software to make sure the information is accurate.
 Payroll software can play a crucial role in automating many of the above steps.
 For instance, after the initial data input setting, the software can automatically calculate payroll information in seconds.
 Furthermore, payments can be scheduled and post-reporting made automatic.

-Why a small business needs payroll processing systems?
+Why do businesses need payroll processing systems?

 Payroll processing systems can be a major time-saver for organizations of all sizes.
 The more employees your business has, the more help automated software can provide.
 However, small companies can also benefit from payroll processing systems because they help with things like compliance.
 It’s also important to remember that smaller firms might not want to waste precious resources in calculating payroll information.
 Your finance and HR department could be doing more important things and therefore, small businesses can benefit from payroll software a great deal.

-What are the benefits of payroll software?
+What are the benefits of payroll management software?

 But what are the tangible benefits a business can enjoy when it uses payroll software?
 These are the main benefits your business will notice when it implements a payroll processing system:

-Automation – Payroll software saves a lot of time and reduces the risk of errors due to automation.
+- Automation – Payroll software saves a lot of time and reduces the risk of errors due to automation.
 Calculations, payments and reporting can be automated which speeds the processing of payroll information and limits the possibility of human error.

-Security – Software can boost security, especially when you choose the right software.
+- Security – Software can boost security, especially when you choose the right software.
 Physical paper versions of payroll can be a security risk, whilst digital files could ensure more privacy in terms of dealing with employees’ confidential data.

-Accuracy – Payroll software improves the accuracy of calculation, again reducing the risk of mistakes.
+- Accuracy – Payroll software improves the accuracy of calculation, again reducing the risk of mistakes.

-Compliance – Related to accuracy is the boost in compliance.
+- Compliance – Related to accuracy is the boost in compliance.
 These software solutions tend to follow the latest compliance laws and regulations, making it easier for you to stay on top of intricate details and changes to the labour laws.

-Integration – Payroll software can be linked to other solutions, such as employee calendars.
+- Integration – Payroll software can be linked to other solutions, such as employee calendars.
 You could even integrate payroll with employee reporting systems which could lead to higher levels of data.
 This can be used to improve employee productivity and wellbeing.

-Transparency – Software can improve transparency because most payroll software allows employees to directly view and manage their personal information.
+- Transparency – Software can improve transparency because most payroll software allows employees to directly view and manage their personal information.
 This can ensure the process of calculating salaries is transparent and this, in turn, can boost employee happiness and trust.

 Payroll software has the overall ability to save a lot of time and money with improved efficiency.
 You can turn the process of payroll processing into a fast and transparent system.